unnamed44/TDM/README.md

 Internal dps UI

-who has a problem to see dps in RAID
+For those who have a problem to see dps in RAID

-who has a problem with reset data upon dying
+For those who have a problem with reset data upon dying

 [Discord](https://discord.gg/JRa7FXd)